sizovs/sizovs.github.io/_posts/2018-12-8-you-are-not-a-software-developer.md

 ---
 layout: post
-title: You Are Not A Software Developer
+title: You are not a software developer
 location: Riga, Latvia
 ---